 Registration Deadline: Thursday, September 25, 2014

-You must register in the Office of Weights and Measures Contact Management System.
+You must register in the Office of Weights and Measures Contacts System.
 You must first establish a primary contact account by going to the link listed above.
 Follow the instructions to create an account unless you are already a registered user.
 The Quick Guide provides an overview of the training registration process.

 Your request for a contact account will be processed within one business day.
 You will be sent a password, so that you can then register in our training system (How to Request Training & Transcript Using the Contacts System-PDF) for this class.
 If you have any questions, contact Isabel Chavez at 301-975-2128.

 You will need a government-issued photo ID (e.g., passport or driver's license) when you check into the Visitors Center at the entrance of NIST on Monday morning.
 If you will be driving, please bring your Vehicle Registration card also.

 PLEASE NOTE: Effective July 21, 2014, under the REAL ID Act of 2005 (http://www.dhs.gov/real-id-public-faqs), agencies, including NIST, can only accept a state-issued driver's license or identification card for access to federal facilities if issued by states that are REAL ID compliant or have an extension.
 NIST currently accepts other forms of federally issued identification in lieu of a state-issued driver's license, such as a valid passport, passport card, DOD's Common Access Card (CAC), Veterans ID, Federal Agency HSPD-12 IDs, Military Dependents ID, Transportation Workers Identification Credential (TWIC), and TSA Trusted Traveler ID.
 See Visitor Information for the latest information.